 Aarhus, located on the East coast of the Jutland peninsula in Denmark, is 2017’s European capital of culture.
-The second largest city of the country is about to gain momentum, and clearly outshine Copenhagen, by hosting its first ever Triennial titled ‘The Garden – End of Times, Beginning of Times’, starting this spring.
-The perfect occasion to discover the seaside town exciting art scene and Michelin starred tables.
+The second largest city in the country is about to gain momentum and clearly outshine Copenhagen, by hosting its first ever Triennial titled ‘The Garden – End of Times, Beginning of Times’, starting this spring.
+The perfect occasion to discover the seaside town exciting art scene and Michelin-starred tables.
 Living it gets a private tour with the Triennial and ARoS museum curator Lise Pennington.

 “This triennial is part of the journey into our future and is quite a huge team effort because it will occupy two galleries in the ARoS museum, spread into urban spaces in the city of Aarhus, and continue along the coastal stretch south of the city.
 The narrative of man’s coexistence with and view on nature will span a period of 400 years and address the past, the present, and the future!
 So we are mixing two ways of exhibiting art that are usually separated,” explains Lise Pennington.

 Being audacious and innovative is part of Aarhus’ identity and this is something one can see instantly across the urban architectural landscape.
 In 2011, the artist Olafur Eliasson installed at the top of the ARoS museum a circular skywalk titled Your rainbow panorama offering to visitors a view in Technicolor over the city.